abertschi/ad-free/README.md

 ## Features
 - Turn off sound when advertisement is playing
 - Listen to interdimensional cable ads featured in Rick and Morty instead of Spotify ads.
-Wubalubadubdub!
 - No ROOT required
 - Update reminder